 Prepare for the Time It Will Take to Raise Funds

 A key element of a fundraising plan is a realistic timeline.
 Many entrepreneurs underestimate the amount of preparation, time, and resources that go into the process.
 Doing your research, creating solid financial projections, organizing your financial data and metrics, making connections, moving through the approval process and finalizing agreements is all guaranteed to take more time — and more of you — than you anticipate.

 At Lighter Capital we have seen companies go through literally hundreds of equity and bank financings; no one is ever surprised at how fast an equity round comes together, or how quickly a bank funds a loan.
 It always takes longer, often months longer, than entrepreneurs expect.
 If you think you’re different, think again — it will take a long time.

-If you don’t factor this time into your planning, and you don’t have a plan for how the company will progress while you’re focused on fundraising, you risk letting your business languish while you shift your focus to securing funding.
+If you don’t factor this time into your fundraising strategy, and you don’t have a plan for how the business will progress while you’re focused on fundraising, you risk letting your company languish while you're focused on securing funding.

 Mentally Prepare the Team

 Whether you are raising equity or debt, the fact is you will be distracted and you need to prepare your core team to handle duties in your “absence.”
 The time to address this is before you begin fundraising.
 No matter how much you try to stay involved in your company’s day-to-day management during your fundraising efforts, it would be foolhardy to rely solely on your personal leadership to keep sales figures up and your product development on time.